 Connectivity is the smart physical and digital infrastructure that drives our cities and helps their economies grow.
-It propels the wheels of our transport systems and keeps them spinning smoothly.
-And crucially, it brings together residents, visitors, businesses and public and private institutions.
+It keeps the wheels of our transport systems spinning smoothly and supports demand for real estate.

-At M&G Real Estate, we believe that well-serviced connectivity infrastructures provide strong support for a city’s property fundamentals too.
-A better understanding of connectivity can help investors to identify relative value opportunities in real estate and future-proof their investments for the long-term, as high density cities are more likely to efficiently service densification.
+At M&G Real Estate, we believe advancements in the physical and digital infrastructure of an urban network are key to distinguishing between cities that are more likely to provide rental growth opportunities, in turn justifying a lower yield.
+A better understanding of connectivity can help investors to identify relative value opportunities in real estate and future-proof their investments for the long-term.